 Recent examples of ELE day themes and activities includes:

-- I SUPPORT MY COMMUNITY AND MAKE A INTERFERENCE TO IT - Year 7 worked with community groups such as Together Dementia and Chorlton Good Neighbours to explore our community and how we celebrate its diversity and actively contribute to making it a better place.
+- I SUPPORT MY COMMUNITY AND MAKE A DIFFERENCE TO IT - Year 7 worked with community groups such as Together Dementia and Chorlton Good Neighbours to explore our community and how we celebrate its diversity and actively contribute to making it a better place.

 - EMPLOYABILITY IN THE CREATIVE SECTOR - Year 8 pupils have had the opportunity to opt for a creative subject of their choice giving them a taste of different subjects before they begin their pathways process.
 They have also explored different career opportunities in the creative sector with experts and professionals from their area of interest.